Aitkin County Courthouse and Jail

 Today, Aitkin County is a thriving community that embraces its natural beauty and history.
 Outdoor recreation, such as fishing, hunting, and hiking, is a popular activity in the area.
 The county's historical sites and museums, such as the Aitkin County Historical Society and the Aitkin Depot Museum, provide a glimpse into the area's past.
 Aitkin County continues to be a place where residents and visitors can appreciate the unique combination of natural resources and rich history that the region has to offer.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Aitkin County, Minnesota.
+This timeline provides a concise overview of the key events in the history of Aitkin County, Minnesota.

 • 1857: Aitkin County is established by the Minnesota Territorial Legislature.